johnedstone/how-to-use-pyvmomi/RESTAPI.md

 Once this REST API is implemented in Openshift, the following examples show mounting and umounting an ISO in the CDROM.

 * Note: Larger vCenters have longer response times.
-In this case, increase settings.PVMOMI_TIMEOUT and/or settings.ITERATIONS_WAITING_FOR_BLOCKING_QUESTION
+In this case, increase parameters PVMOMI_TIMEOUT and/or ITERATIONS_WAITING_FOR_BLOCKING_QUESTION

 * The `--timeout 300` in the example sets the requester to wait 5 min for a responce.
 Internally, for Openshift, in the file `.s2i/bin/run`, gunicorn is set for 10 min.